sinaatalay/rendercv/README.md

     rendercv render Full_Name_CV.yaml
     ```

-You can find a comprehensive user guide that covers adding custom themes and the data model (YAML structure) in greater detail [here](https://sinaatalay.github.io/rendercv/user_guide).
+You can find a comprehensive user guide that covers the data model (YAML structure) and adding custom themes in greater detail [here](https://sinaatalay.github.io/rendercv/user_guide).

 ## Motivation

 Writing the content of a CV and designing a CV are separate issues, and they should be treated separately.
-RenderCV attempts to provide this separation and encourages users not to worry too much about the appearance of their CV but to concentrate on the content.
+RenderCV attempts to provide this separation.
+With this approach, users are encouraged not to worry too much about the appearance of their CV but to concentrate on the content.

 You can automatize your CV generation process with RenderCV and version control your CV in a well-structured manner.
-It will make updating your CV as simple as updating your YAML input file.
+It will make updating your CV as simple as updating the YAML input file.

 Here are some answers to frequently asked questions about RenderCV: